magicmq/pyspigot-documentation/docs/scripts/globalvariables.md

 In the above example, the global variable still exists in the global variables system, because neither script A nor script B cleared the variable from the system.
 In this case, the variable is leaky: it still exists and can be read, but it's not being used anymore.
 In programming, this is called a [memory leak](https://en.wikipedia.org/wiki/Memory_leak), and it is frowned upon because it leads to unnecessary use of memory.
 It's also preventable.

 Returning to the above example: because script B is the script using the data, script A has no way of knowing when script B has seen that data.
 Therefore, it is script B's responsibility to remove the variable from the global variables system when it is finished retrieving it.
-You can see this is done in the above code once the `test` variable is printed
+You can see this is done in the above code once the `test` variable is printed.

 In general, when you're working with the global variables system, you should ensure that somewhere in your code, old variables are removed when they're no longer neeeded.